johnbillion/action-wordpress-plugin-attestation/README.md

 If the reusable workflow is in the same repo as your plugin or is owned by the same owner then there's no problem, but if your reusable workflow lives in a different repo then the consumer will need to either know and use the name of that repo during verification with the `--repo` flag, or know to use the `--owner` flag.

 Generating the attestation using a reusable workflow that's owned by another user is not supported.
-The attestation will technically succeed but the workflow will fail when it cannot verify that the attestation was created by the owner.

 ## License